turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 end
 ```

 In the above example we generate an new instance of `Client` before we make the assertion that it is responds to the particular methods.
-While the effort to test is commendable there are some drawbacks from this implementation:
+There are some drawbacks from this implementation:

 * This is wasteful as we are repeating ourself several times within the tests.
 * Maintaining the tests is tedious; for example, returning later to make a change to the initialize method to take a parameter would require a lot of work.
-* Clarity of code about what is being tested.
+* The initialization somewhat obfuscates what is actually being tested.

+### `before` and `after`

-Rspec, like other test frameworks, provides helper methods for test setup and test tear down for individual examples and groups of examples.
+RSpec, like other test frameworks, provides helper methods for test setup and test tear down for individual examples and groups of examples.
 These helper methods are named `before` and `after`.
-They both come in two variates: execution for each example `:each` or for all examples `:all`.
+Both of them accept an `:each` parameter to run one before each example, or `:all` to run once before all the examples:

-* before :all
+* `before :all`
-* before :each
+* `before :each`
-* after :each
+* `after :each`
-* after :all
+* `after :all`

 ```ruby
 describe Client do